Essential Smartphone Security

-There is a wealth of very personal information on your smartphone!
+- There is a wealth of very personal information on your smartphone!
 You need to protect it!

--- If you believe you may be a high-profile target or are extra concerned about your information being leaked, then (1) please see the "Hostile Environment" section at the end of the full Smartphone Security PDF document (see link above), and (2) you may want to seek further expert advice besides the basic recommendations offered here.
+-- If you believe you may be a high-profile target or are extra concerned about your information being leaked, then (1) please see the "Hostile Environments" section at the end of the full Smartphone Security PDF document (see link above), and (2) you may want to seek further expert advice besides the basic recommendations offered here.

 (A) Vulnerabilities are constantly being discovered for every piece of electronic equipment, especially high value targets like smartphones.
 Updates to software versions patch these vulnerabilities and help secure your device.

-(2) Set a strong/complicated PIN or Password to lock your phone.
+(5) Set a strong/complicated PIN or Password to lock your phone.

-(A) The PIN should be longer at least 6 digits.
+(A) The PIN should be at least 6 digits.
 If you are really concerned about privacy (or traveling in a hostile environment), then use a more complicated password/PIN, including letters.

-(B) If you use a simple passcode (e.g. 1111, 4567, etc.) then it is trivial for anyone to hack into your phone.
+(B) If you use a simple passcode (e.g. 1111, 4567, etc.) then it is trivial for someone to hack into your phone.
 Don't do this!

-(3) Set your smartphone to erase all data after 10 wrong PIN attempts.
+(7) Set your smartphone to erase all data after 10 wrong PIN attempts.

 (A) This keeps someone from hacking into your phone if it is lost or stolen.

-(B) Newer versions of iOS [11 or later] offer to store passwords securely in the Keychain.
+(ii) Newer versions of iOS [11 or later] offer to store passwords securely in the Keychain.
 This is secure, and thus fine to use if it works for you, but it is not as full-featured as these other recommended password programs.

-(9) Run a Mobile Threat Defense (MTD) program (like Antivirus on a computer)
+(13) Run a Mobile Threat Defense (MTD) program (like Antivirus on a computer)